Best amp modelers 2026: rack-mounted and floorboard options for every budget

 User Interface

 When picking the right amp modeler for you, look at the interface.
 When you talk to users of the Kemper, Quad Cortex, Helix etc, you’ll find that a lot of them opted for their unit based on how you get to the different sounds, not the actual sounds themselves (as they’re all very good).
-Are you better scrolling menus, using a touch screen or old-school buttons?
-These modelers are capable of some powerful things, so make sure you’re comfortable navigating it to get the most from your cash.
+Are you more comfortable scrolling menus, using a touch screen or navigating with old-school buttons and knobs?
+The UI that fits your workflow best is the one you can navigate most intuitively.

 Technical considerations